 Differences Between a Lake and a Lagoon

-Lakes, lagoons, rivers, ponds, seas or oceans are all types of bodies of water.
+Lakes, lagoons, rivers, ponds, seas, or oceans are all types of bodies of water.
 Some are much bigger than others, but size is not the only difference between them.
-Since so many of the world's bodies of water and waterways are so interconnected, it can sometimes be difficult to tell the difference between one and another.
-This is especially so when we take into consideration the fact that about 70% of the total surface area of our planet is covered in water.
+Since so many of the world's bodies of water and waterways are interconnected, it can sometimes be difficult to tell the difference between one and another.
+This is especially true when we consider the fact that about 70% of the total surface area of our planet is covered in water.

-While we may have some concept our world's largest bodies of water, once we get into stream, tributaries, estuaries and the like, it can seem a little confusing.
-This is why thedailyECO explains the differences between a lake and a lagoon by explain their different features and characteristics.
+While we may have some concept of our world's largest bodies of water, once we get into streams, tributaries, estuaries, and the like, it can seem a little confusing.
+This is why thedailyECO explains the differences between a lake and a lagoon by detailing their different features and characteristics.

 What is a lake?

-Not only do they have a water inlet, they also have outlets in the form of rivers or other outlets which connect to the sea.
-This means the water is never stagnant, but rather there is a current, even it is often not perceptible.
-There are salt lakes which are high in salinity, but the salt doesn't come from sea water.
+Not only do they have a water inlet, but they also have outlets in the form of rivers or other channels which connect to the sea.
+This means the water is never stagnant, but rather there is a current, even if it is often not perceptible.
+There are salt lakes that are high in salinity, but the salt doesn't come from sea water.
 If it is a lake, it is not part of a sea.

-At this point it should be noted that those very large lakes that do not have access to the sea can also be known as a closed sea.
+At this point, it should be noted that those very large lakes that do not have access to the sea can also be known as a closed sea.
 Perhaps the most classic example is that of the Caspian Sea, which is actually a lake.
+Lakes play crucial roles in their ecosystems, supporting a wide variety of aquatic life and providing water resources for human use.

 What is a lagoon?

 Lagoons are natural water deposits separated from the sea, but always in coastal regions.
-They are shallow and their waters are either salty or brackish.
-As a result of its shallow depth and its sedimentation, lagoons are usually places where a lot of vegetation grows and are home to a large amount of fauna.
+They are shallow, and their waters are either salty or brackish.
+As a result of their shallow depth and sedimentation, lagoons are usually places where a lot of vegetation grows and are home to a large amount of fauna.
 Unlike lakes, where only plants grow on the margins, the lagoon can contain rooted plants along its entire length.

-Now that we know the definitions of lake and lagoon, it is likely that we still have doubts about their differences.
+Now that we know the definitions of a lake and a lagoon, it is likely that we still have questions about their differences.
 Below we explain them in detail so you can have an easy comparison between a lake vs. lagoon.
+Lagoons often serve as critical habitats for a wide range of wildlife, including migratory birds, and they can be sensitive to environmental changes due to their unique ecological characteristics.

 Differences between lake and lagoon

-In general terms, the differences between lake and lagoon are the following:
+In general terms, the differences between a lake and a lagoon are the following:

 • Differences in depth